 Check out our post on how a CDN works and why you should be using one.
 In our experience, a CDN typically can help offload 70% of bandwidth requests from your web host and in some cases reduce load times by up to 50%!
 The Kinsta CDN is now available within the MyKinsta dashboard.
 And just like with our other tools, it is a simple one-click process.
 We also include a generous amount of free CDN bandwidth for both new and current clients.

 One of the most requested features of 2017 was that we introduce some more affordable plans.
-We heard your feedback and were excited to recently launch our new entry-tier plans, starting at $30/month and $60/month.
+We heard your feedback and we’re excited to recently launch our new entry-tier plans, starting at $35/month.
 The new plans represent an extension of our pricing structure to make Kinsta accessible to a larger number of users.
 Kinsta has always been a go-to solution for businesses and professional developers, but we haven’t offered plans geared towards new WordPress users, small businesses, bloggers, or authors.